 11:00-4:30 Beer Garden & Massage available

 RAIN OR SHINE EVENT

-SAG stops with porta-a-potties, refreshments (fruit, sandwiches, energy bars), energy drinks, and lots of water, plus roving patrols, medical support by AMR vans, roving repair van, CHP monitors, goodie bag, and T-shirt.
+SAG stops with porta-a-potties, refreshments (fruit, sandwiches, energy bars), energy drinks, and lots of water, plus roving patrols, medical support by AMR vans, and roving repair vans.

 Post Ride Activities

-Post-Ride festivities include lunch of spaghetti or chicken, a massage, a drink ticket, Beer Garden, music, raffle prices, and more.
+Post-Ride festivities include lunch of spaghetti or chicken, a massage, a drink ticket, Beer Garden, music, and more.

-50% of the proceeds are for the Alpine Challenge Scholarship Fund - support of local teens to continue their formal education in college.
-The other 50% is provided to Rady Children’s Hospital San Diego.
+The proceeds are for the Alpine Challenge Scholarship Fund - support of local teens to continue their formal education in college.

 The Alpine Challenge Ride consists of a 25 mile Alpine Ride, a 50 Mile Descanso Ride, a 63 Mile Pine Valley Ride and a 100 mile Mount Laguna Ride.